Step 2. Release It To The World

 - Gather up emails of friends, family, and anyone that would be interested.

 - Write a captivating subject line- it’s the first thing your readers will see in their inbox.
 Without an eye-catching message to encourage your audience to click on the email, your newsletter could go unopened.

 - Be conversational in your newsletter copy- If you sound too formal in a newsletter, it could have a different impact on the reader than you intended.
 Maintaining your voice is just as important to your brand as the designs you put on products.
 Having a consistent, familiar voice will create lifetime customers and fans which, in turn, will impact your customer retention.
 The more authentic your dialogue is, the more your customers will want to support you and your brand!

 - Set up a Newsletter Sign-up on your Artist Shop to build your follower list.

 - Learn how to Grow your Email List with this handy Creative Resource Blog.

 TIP: Tinyletter by Mailchimp allows up to 5000 subscribers and is very, very simple!
 There are also some free options for email newsletters with Mailchimp.

 #3.
 Get Your Social Media Going

-TIP: Don’t worry about starting new social networks for this.
-Use the networks you're already using.
+TIP: Don’t worry about starting new social networks just yet.
+Start with the networks you're already using and expand from there.